Sitecore/Sitecore.Demo.Edge/docs/projects/website.md

 Using a RichText JSS element with a `tag="p"` prop causes issues when editing the element in Horizon.
 To be specific, Horizon will wrap your plain text inside a paragraph which results in nested `p` tags and an invalid HTML.
 For this reason it is suggested to use a block element that has no children restrictions like `div`, `section`, `blockquote`, etc.

+#### Custom Renderings Icons

+When creating a new rendering you should select an appropriate icon for it.
+The custom Edge icons are located in `\sitecore\shell\Themes\Standard\EdgeIcons`.
+To select an icon, click on the icon of the rendering item and write the relative path to the selected icon (e.g. `edgeicons/32x32/breadcrumb.png`).

+All icons used are by [icons8](https://icons8.com/icons/color).

 ### Developing the Platform Visual Studio Solution

 #### Deploying the Platform Visual Studio Solution to the Running Containers